joeduffy/slice.net/README.md

         Console.WriteLine();
     }

-## Make subslices without allocations
+## Make subslices w/out allocations

 Slice is a struct, so creating new ones is cheap.
-Underneath the hood, it's little more than a pointer plus offset.
+Underneath the hood, it's little more than a pointer plus offset and length.
 As a result it's common for programs to create subslices for a variety of tasks.

 Maybe your calling an API and only want it to see a subset of the data: